apache/flink/docs/deployment/resource-providers/standalone/index.md

 ### Per-Job Mode

-Per-Job Mode is not supported by the the Standalone Cluster.
+Per-Job Mode is not supported by the Standalone Cluster.

 ### Session Mode